Florida real estate commission split calculator, built for the exact step students skip.

 A flat fee or deduction usually comes off the associate's gross share at the end.
 Read the wording if the problem says otherwise.

-Assuming 6 percent is a required commission
+Assuming 6 percent is mandatory

 Six percent is a common classroom example, not a required Florida rate.
 Use the rate in the question and treat real-world rates as negotiable.